beefjeff/bash/README.md

 # bash
-my bash aliases and helper functions
+My bash aliases and helper functions
-This is mainly for my own organization.
+This is mainly for my own organization.\
 Separates bash aliases, functions, and variables into their own files.

 ## install
-you can easily use this by sourcing the '.bash_includes' in your '~/.bashrc' file
+you can easily use this by sourcing the '.bash_includes' in your '~/.bashrc' file \
+`. .bash_includes`
 ## functions
 ### add-alias()
-Adds an alias to the /bash/aliases.sh file
+Adds an alias to the aliases.sh file

 ### remove-alias()
 Deletes an alias